3dbeb41841bfbfcc24d55143816cf7f1/---DEPRECATED---atl-wdi/instructor_notes/unit_03/react/react-component-lifecycle.md

 ## Summary

-In an ideal world, we wouldn’t use lifecycle methods.
+In an ideal world, we wouldn't use lifecycle methods.
 All our rendering issues would be controlled via state and props.

 But it’s not an ideal world, and sometimes you need to exact a little more control over how and when your component is updating.
 Even when you don't use these methods, it's helpful to demystify what's going on behind the scenes of React.